 Rowan Oak was home to Nobel laureate William Faulkner.

-Set in a quaint 29-acre oak forest, this is one of the most fascinating places to visit in Oxford MS.
+Set in a quaint 29-acre oak forest, this is one of Oxford's fascinating places to visit.

 Many of Faulkner's stories are believed to have been inspired by this forest home.